vega/vega-lite/docs/mark.md

 </script>
 <div id="square"></div>

 ## Tick Mark

 The `tick` mark represents each data point as a short line.
 This is a useful mark for displaying the distribution of values in a field.

+The following stripplot use `tick` mark to represent its data.

 ```js
 {